Who Does What on Your Healthcare Team

 Child Life Specialists provide pre-admission tours, design and provide play and recreational activities for patients and siblings, provide one-to-one support and activities when appropriate.
 They assist with day-to-day coping skills and facilitate educational support and tutoring for children missing a substantial amount of school.

 Our pediatric social workers are an integral part of your child's health care team.
 Social workers are available to help your child and your family cope with stress, solve problems, make decisions and connect you to supportive hospital programs.
 Social work services are available throughout your child's hospital stay 24 hours a day, 7 days a week.
+Each critical care unit has specific social workers assigned to the unit to maintain continuity along with expertise relevant to the typical needs for critically ill children and their families.
 Your nurse can assist you in reaching a social worker.
 Because continuity of care is important to you and us, we'll make every effort to have the same social worker support you throughout your child's care.

 Discharge Coordinators work closely with your team to address your child’s home care needs.
 They arrange for nursing visits in the home and order equipment and supplies when necessary.